MetaMask/metamask-docs/services/concepts/failover-protection.md

 :::info

-Optimism failover support is available on Mainnet only.
+Failover support is available on Mainnet only.

 :::

-Failover protection is available on the Optimism Mainnet network for customers on the Growth or Custom plans.
+Failover protection is available on the Mainnet network for customers on the Growth or Custom plans.
 This feature ensures API requests are fulfilled even if Infura experiences a service issue or outage.
 This is achieved by routing requests to a select partner.

-Failover protection is enabled on a per-request basis by adding the failover header to your API request (see [Enable API request forwarding](../how-to/failover-protection-imp-optimism.md)).
+Failover protection is enabled on a per-request basis by adding the failover header to your API request (see [Enable API request forwarding](../how-to/enable-api-forwarding.md)).
 This gives you control over which requests you'd like fulfilled by Infura's partner if failover protection should be needed.

 ## Partners and privacy policies